kjchalup/coco_segmentation/README.rst

         :alt: Example MS COCO images of 'person'.
         :align: center

 In red, I marked particularly problematic instances.
 Is a hand or shoes a 'person', for example?
 In addition, note that sometimes (first image, first row) a reflection of a 'person' counts as 'person'.
 Sometimes (fourth image, first row) it doesn't.
+Keeping this in mind, we should be suspicious should any algorithm achieve perfect agreement with the masks.

 I wanted to build a (relatively) simple neural net that could approach the problem of segmenting out 'person' from such images.
 I was inspired by Ross Girschick's `recent results`_ on joint detection / classification /segmentation: whereas Ross shows encouraging results, his article quietly ignores problematic cases like the above.
 Since I wanted to keep things simple, I restricted the task to segemtnation of 'person'.